 Certain Blu-ray discs are readily available such as, Spears & Munsil and Digital Video Essentials, which contain test patterns and real-life material frequently used to adjust the standard controls of brightness, contrast, colour, and sharpness.
 Although users who are experienced with these calibration discs may well achieve some improvement, most people find the instructions difficult to follow and often struggle to set the controls correctly.
-Ultimately, they should not be regarded as a substitute for a professional TV calibration service, because white balance controls and colour management systems require accurate instruments to be set properly.
+Ultimately, they should not be regarded as substitutes for professional TV calibration, because white balance controls and colour management systems require accurate instruments to be set properly.

-By using a Murideo SIX-G Ultra HD test pattern generator, a high-end Colorimetry Research CR-100 colorimeter combined with the class-leading CalMAN video calibration software to perform a comprehensive service, all picture modes (ISF Day, ISF night, game, HDR, Dolby Vision) will be optimally adjusted.
+We use a Murideo SIX-G Ultra HD test pattern generator, a high-end Colorimetry Research CR-100 colorimeter, combined with the class-leading CalMAN video calibration software to perform a comprehensive in-home service and ensure that all picture modes (ISF Day, ISF night, game, HDR, Dolby Vision) are optimally adjusted.
 You will experience an improvement in picture quality by seeing the image as the director intended, because your display will be calibrated to the same standards that were used in the video creation.
 Colours will be more natural, and detail will be present that might otherwise have been lost.
 Most importantly, you will know that your display is performing at its best for your viewing environment.

 Our prices start at £300 for a single TV or projector.
 Discounted rates are available for more than one display calibrated on the same day.